kwconnect/mtext-rest-document-process-sample/README.md

 ## Requests in detail

-The collection demonstrates

-* how to query documents
-* how to delete documents
-* how to query available templates
-* how to create a document with a choosen template
-* how to query information about this document
-*

 ### Check version of M/TEXT and M/OMS server (GET)

 The requests "Returns M/TEXT version information" and "Returns M/OMS version information" query the server version.